Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 On the planetary level are the Jendoromiran, Lokaramarkian, and Nakarskanian governments.
 These governments are semi-autonomous, handling local law, policing, education, planetary exploration, etc.

 ## Military
 The Kagalarian Empire has about 630 million troops in both the army and space navy, with around 53 million on each planet.
-Military ranks, from highest to lowest, are: Emperor, High General, General, High Commander, Commander, Leader, and Infantry.
+Military ranks, from highest to lowest, are: emperor, high general, general, high commander, commander, leader, and infantry.

 Legions, the biggest army unit, are determined by the planet they are on.
 A legion can contain hundreds of battalions.